mergestat/mergestat-lite/README.md

 brew install askgit
 ```

-### Release Binary
+### Pre-Built Binaries

 The [latest releases](https://github.com/askgitdev/askgit/releases) should have pre-built binaries for Mac and Linux.
 You can download and add the `askgit` binary somewhere on your `$PATH` to use.
-`libaskgit.so` is also available to be loaded as SQLite run-time extension.
+`libaskgit.so` is also available to be loaded as a SQLite run-time extension.

 ### Go